AvePoint/cloud-api/docs/docs/services-and-features/insights/objects/objectActivities.md

 ## Response Sample

-This API response returns the export job ID for downloading the activity report.
+The following is a sample response for this API method, which includes export job ID for downloading the activity report.

 ```json
 {